Must-have items for your garden this summer

 “So now we use this garden kneeler, handmade in the UK from water proof, rot proof canvas.
 It has a jute handle for hanging it up after use, is thickly padded for comfortable weeding and has a pocket on the front for carrying your gloves, secateurs or garden wire in.
 A garden accessory that will truly make life that much easier…”

 As demonstrated by the product above, there’s no need for people with mobility difficulties to be prevented from enjoying their garden.
-Outdoor stairlifts can take away the struggle of climbing steps to get to the garden or decking, meaning you maintain your independence both in and outside of your home.
+A selection of stairlift choices can take away the struggle of climbing steps to get to the garden or decking, meaning you maintain your independence both in and outside of your home.
 What’s more, all outside stairlifts are weatherproof, and will not fade in the sunlight, meaning it will always remain presentable in your garden.

 Great British Deckchair